driessenslucas/researchproject/Thesis.md

   \noindent \newline The research is structured around several sub-questions, all aimed at creating a comprehensive understanding of the process.
 First, I investigate various virtual environments suitable for training a virtual RC car, aiming to find the most effective platform.
 Next, I identify the best reinforcement learning techniques for this specific application, considering factors like efficiency, adaptability, and real-world applicability.
 Finally, I explore the challenges involved in bridging the gap between simulation and reality.

   \noindent \newline Through this study, I hope to contribute significantly to the field of AI and robotics.
 By offering insights and methodologies, we can potentially advance the implementation of RL in real-world scenarios.
 The outcomes of this research could have far-reaching implications, not only in robotics but also in other areas where simulation-based training is crucial.

-acknowledgements: |
+preface: |
   This bachelor thesis, titled “Exploring the Feasibility of Sim2Real Transfer in Reinforcement Learning,” marks the culmination of my academic journey in New Media & Communication Technology at Howest, University of Applied Sciences.
 The pivotal question at its core—“Is it possible to transfer a trained RL agent from a simulation to the real world?”—reflects my deep-seated curiosity about the intersection of virtual simulations and tangible applications.
 It also underscores a broader challenge in AI: creating adaptive, real-world systems from controlled simulations.

-  \noindent \newline My fascination with the concept of Sim2Real transfer originated during the ‘Researchproject’ module.
+  \noindent \newline My fascination with the concept of Sim2Real transfer originated during the ‘Research Project’ module.
 Witnessing the potential of simulated environments to approximate complex real-world behaviors sparked my interest in exploring their practical applicability.
 In structuring this thesis, I not only probe the theoretical foundations of Sim2Real transfer but also experimentally test its viability through a series of innovative applications.
 These experiments aim to refine the methods of Sim2Real transfer, enhancing their effectiveness and reliability.

   \noindent \newline The research methodology adopted for this thesis combines qualitative analyses with quantitative experiments.
 Theoretical studies provide a comprehensive background, setting the stage for empirical tests conducted in controlled environments.
 By systematically assessing the performance of RL agents in various scenarios, the research seeks to identify optimal strategies for effective Sim2Real transitions.

+  \noindent \newline Lucas Driessens
+  \noindent \newline 01-06-2024
+acknowledgements: |
-  \noindent \newline I extend heartfelt thanks to my coach and supervisor, Gevaert Wouter, for his invaluable guidance and insights throughout this research.
+  I extend heartfelt thanks to my coach and supervisor, Gevaert Wouter, for his invaluable guidance and insights throughout this research.
 His expertise and mentorship have been fundamental to my scholarly and personal growth.
 Gratitude is also due to Amaury Van Naemen for his technical support with 3D printing components crucial for my experiments.
 His assistance was pivotal in navigating the practical challenges of my research.

+  \noindent \newline I would also like to thank Sam De Beuf for not only being my internship supervisor but also my external promotor for this thesis!
+And allowing me the freedom to conduct research within my internship.
+This opportunity helped me grow significantly as a person and gain valuable soft skills, such as learning to accept feedback, considering different solutions, and being flexible in problem-solving.

   \noindent \newline Additional appreciation goes to the faculty and staff at Howest, whose commitment to fostering an innovative educational environment has profoundly influenced my development.
 Their unwavering support has been instrumental in my pursuit of technology and innovation.

-  \noindent \newline Lucas Driessens
-  \noindent \newline 01-06-2024
 ---

 <!-- pandoc thesis_new.md --o thesis_new.pdf -H deeplist.tex -f markdown-implicit_figures  --template template.tex --lua-filter pagebreak.lua -->